TheLinuxEXP/TheLinuxEXP.github.io/_posts/2019-09-20-why-dont-you-play-games-on-windows.md

 ---
-title:  "Why don't You Jut Play Games on Windows?"
+title:  "Why don't You Just Play Games on Windows?"
 description: "People often ask me why I choose to play games on Linux, with all the issues that entails.
 Why won't I just dual boot and be done with it?"
 author: nick
 image: /images/posts/whydont/grub.png